Squirrel

 Keep Wildlife Wild

-At birth, gray squirrels are about the size of a human thumb.
-Their eyes open when they are about 4 weeks old.
-At about 7 weeks they begin to explore outside the nest area.
-They are not weaned until they are 9 weeks old, and they cannot survive on their own until they are at least 12 weeks old.
+At birth, gray squirrel kits are about the size of a human thumb.
+Their eyes open when they are about 4 weeks old and at about 7 weeks, they begin to explore outside the nest area.
+Kits are not weaned until they are 9 weeks old, and they cannot survive on their own until they are at least 12 weeks old.
 A young squirrel about half the size of an adult, with a bushy tail, is old enough to be on its own.
-They can have multiple litters each year, so young squirrels, called kits, may be encountered any time from spring through fall.